psychopy/workshops/source/3days/day3/builder_parallel/customRandomisation.rst

 Accessing the "fed in" trial info
 ----------------------------------------------

 We could load these variables into our experiment in several ways.
-Remember that the ` Trial Handler <https://www.psychopy.org/api/data.html#psychopy.data.TrialHandler>`_ loads in a conditions file as a list of dictionaries.
-Infact, we can access that list directly using :code:`trials.trialList` where :code:`trials` is the name of our loop.
+Remember that the `Trial Handler <https://www.psychopy.org/api/data.html#psychopy.data.TrialHandler>`_ loads in a conditions file as a list of dictionaries.
+In fact, we can access that list directly using :code:`trials.trialList` where :code:`trials` is the name of our loop.
 Or we could access a single trial dictionary using :code:`trials.trialList[n]` where *n* is the index.

 .. note::
-	There are several inbuilt fuctions that can be handy for use with trialHandler:
+	There are several inbuilt functions that can be handy for use with trialHandler:

 	:code:`trials.getCurrentTrial()` - fetches the current trial info :code:`trials.getFutureTrial(n)` - fetches the info of the trial n ahead